Germ cell: Introduction

-Multicellular eukaryotes are made of two fundamental cell types: germ and somatic.
+Multicellular eukaryotes are made of two fundamental cell types: germ and somatic cells.
 Germ cells produce gametes and are the only cells that can undergo meiosis as well as mitosis.
-These cells are sometimes said to be immortal because they are the link between generations.
 Somatic cells are all the other cells that form the building blocks of the body and they only divide by mitosis.
 The lineage of germ cells is called the germline.
 Germ cell specification begins during cleavage in many animals or in the epiblast during gastrulation in birds and mammals.
 After transport, involving passive movements and active migration, germ cells arrive at the developing gonads.
 In humans, sexual differentiation starts approximately 6 weeks after conception.
 The end-products of the germ cell cycle are the egg or sperm.

 Under special conditions in vitro germ cells can acquire properties similar to those of embryonic stem cells (ESCs).
 The underlying mechanism of that change is still unknown.
 These changed cells are then called embryonic germ cells.
 Both cell types are pluripotent in vitro, but only ESCs have proven pluripotency in vivo.
 Recent studies have demonstrated that it is possible to give rise to primordial germ cells from ESCs.